apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 You can find further informations regarding prerequisites at the CloudStack Wiki (https://cwiki.apache.org/confluence/display/CLOUDSTACK/Enable+UEFI+booting+for+Instance) as well as limitations for using UEFI in CloudStack.
-The options to deploy a instances using UEFI can be found in the "Advanced Mode"- section of the instance deployment wizzard.
+The options to deploy a instances using UEFI can be found in the "Advanced Mode" section of the instance deployment wizard.

 Add the host to CloudStack